Yuri Tarnopolsky

 In order to share it, I have to start with Pattern Theory.

-life forms, societies, and doctrines, as structures (configurations} built of atom-like elements (generators), similar to molecules built of atoms in chemistry.
+In short, Pattern Theory is a mathematical way to represent complex systems of any nature, including life forms, societies, and doctrines, as structures (configurations) built of atom-like elements (generators), similar to molecules built of atoms in chemistry.
 The revolutionary step made by Ulf Grenander, himself a Renaissance man, was to attribute a measure of probability to various structures, depending on the properties of their building blocks and bonds between them.
 As a chemist I was naturally captivated by this typically chemical view of the world.
 I had some vague ideas of this kind long ago when I lived in Siberia and thought about the remarkable properties of the Soviet totalitarian structure and its prospects.

 Ulf Grenander's work was the richest treasure of ideas I had ever found.
 My entire web site, including simplicity, complexity, and poetry sections is nothing but a chemist's view of the world, strongly influenced after 1980 by Pattern Theory and further by personal encounters with Ulf Grenander.

 Poetry finds its place in the picture because it is based on metaphor: representation of one structure by another within the same pattern.
-Such representations allow for linking very complex intuitively comprehensible objects and images with much simpler ones, directly perceptible or well familiar.
+Such representations allow for linking very complex intuitively comprehensible objects and images with much simpler ones, directly perceptible or more familiar.

-) have always been frown upon by exact sciences, although physicists used them in discussions and popularizations.
-Complex systems, however, such as life, society, culture, mind, and individual internal world of a human being, are not just indeterministicthat could be tackled with probability theorybut also contain unique singular subsystems that exclude statistics.
+Complex systems, however, such as life, society, culture, mind, and individual internal world of a human being, are not completely indeterministicthere is a lot to be tackled with probability theorybut they contain unique singular subsystems that exclude statistics.
 Indeed, there is one and only Napoleon.
-Pattern Theory is the only way to pull such complex systems into the orbit of science, thereby liberating sciences from the tyranny of exactness and humanities from the infamy of subjectivity (so much valued in art).
-Indeed, Napoleonic complex is a pattern well beyond French history.
+Pattern Theory is the only way to pull such complex singular systems into the orbit of science, thereby liberating sciences from the tyranny of exactness and humanities from the infamy of subjectivity (so much valued in art).

-they are well known in computer science and are popularized by Grenander himself.
+I see my mission as popularization of Ulf Grenander's ideas outside exact sciences that are well known in computer science and are popularized by Grenander himself.
 Outside that area, however, they still wait for professionals open to new ideas.
 The difficulty is that the scientist who wants to explore this area has to abandon some fundamental preconceptions about his or her profession, namely, what constitutes science.
-According to my observations, the current shift to science as a business, in which the intellectual adventure is inadvertently restrained by considerations of investment and return, whether personal (in terms of career, attention, and money) or social (a promise of return will do), may hamper our integral understanding of the world and, probably, fundamental knowledge itself.
+According to my observations, the current shift to science as a business, in which the intellectual adventure is driven or restrained by considerations of investment and return, whether personal (in terms of career, attention, and money) or social (a promissory note of return will do), may hamper our integral understanding of the world and, probably, fundamental knowledge itself.
 Unlike the knowledge of science, which is open for all, but accessible to few, understanding is one's personal and inalienable possession, which can be shared with many.

 As an example of the postmodern atmosphere in theoretical physics, the sanctum of knowledge, see current arguments around string theory.